 Avoid Nulled Or Cracked Themes:

-If you see nulled or cracked themes, know that they are a hacked version of premium themes.
+If you see nulled or cracked themes, know they are a hacked version of premium themes.
 These themes usually contain concealed codes that can destroy your website and database or log your admin credentials.

 Go for the latest version of themes.

-Use Passwords That Are Hard To Guess:
+Use Hard Passwords To Guess:

 Use Email Id Instead of Username To Log Into Your WordPress Site: